nailuj05/blog/blog-src/Creating a Stack Based Programming Language.md

 I chose to develop the compiler in OCaml, a functional language suits itself quite well to the recursive nature of a compiler (at least for a small compiler like mine).

+The language itself is called klaus, its name is a reference to [Staplerfahrer Klaus](https://www.youtube.com/watch?v=dJdCJMyBi5I), a humorous safety video about driving forklifts.
+"Stapel" means stack in German, but "Stapler" is a forklift.

 The initial version of the compiler transformed the source code into an IR which then gets generated into x86-64 assembly, assembled and linked with `libc` (for I/O) turning it into an executable binary.
 The syntax consisted of labels, operands and possibly some arguments (like a value to push, or a label to jump to).

 ```klaus